 Each season in the NFL, the attention after the NFL Draft is usually fixated on offensive players rather than defenders.
 But rookies on the defensive side of the ball can be just as impactful as their counterparts on offense.
 The Defensive Rookie of the Year race is set to be a fascinating one in 2023.
 With multiple pass rushers and a defensive back taken in the top-10, and several quality players drafted just after them, this award could go in any number of directions.

 Let’s check out the odds from our top NFL sportsbooks and see if we can find a couple good bets.

-ODDS TO WIN THE 2022 AP DEFENSIVE ROOKIE OF THE YEAR AWARD
+2023 AP DEFENSIVE ROOKIE OF THE YEAR AWARD ODDS

 The Philadelphia Eagles have the favorite to win this year’s Defensive Rookie of the Year honor in Jalen Carter.
 Carter helped the Georgia Bulldogs win back-to-back national championships over the last couple of seasons.
 He had six sacks this season and he forced two fumbles in Week 3 against the Tampa Bay Buccaneers, while scoring a defensive touchdown against the Dallas Cowboys in Week 14.
 After all that, it would take a lot for Carter not to win the Defensive Rookie of the Year award.

 Devon Witherspoon, Seattle Seahawks